altruios/namshubettulpa/public/namshubettuple/restructuring.md

 If he wants."
 *He stepped back into the room - leaving the door open.*
 *Martha followed.*
+`"what just happened?"`
+"deep scan: deep look at my pattern..."
+`"and"`
+"and he doesn't kill us: which is good."
 ~Before the hallway was cast in a golden light eminating from the room.~ ~It was bright enough to be blinding, that didn't make sense to her.~ ~as she stepped in it was like a switch had been fliiped and she could see.~